 A general geologist deals with mineralogy, petrology, geological mapping, economic geology, and petroleum geology.
 Geological mapping deals with documenting geological formations on a map, such as rock patterns and distribution.
 Economic and petroleum geology deal with materials that are of import to economic or industrial purposes, such as coal, ores, and minerals.
-These branches off of general geology can offer you a steady occupation if you can find a position or sponsorship.

 Geohydrologists study properties and distribution of natural underground water reservoirs, their capacity to store water, and the movement of water through the reservoirs.
 More importantly, as a geohydrologist, you will investigate the cycles of drawing out water from the reservoirs for human consumption, as well as the replenishment by precipitation.
 This is a highly esteemed specialization for geologists, so a high level of knowledge and experience is required.